FIND YOUR NEAREST LONDON CLINIC

 Hepatitis A 2 doses 2nd dose administered 6-12 months later 25 Yrs

 Diptheria/Tetanus/Polio 1 dose

 Required Travel Vaccines

 Certain countries have mandatory vaccination requirements for entry, to protect their citizens from the importing or spreading of certain diseases.

 Those countries that require this are either countries where the disease is already present or where they have the potential to occur.
 For example India, where they have the specific species of mosquito which act as hosts for the yellow fever virus but don’t have any actual cases of yellow fever.
 Proof is in the form of an international vaccination certificate.

 Yellow Fever Certification

 Various countries demand a yellow fever certificate from all travellers on entry, others only if you are coming from an infected country.
-The requirements are complex, see one of our trained experts for a free travel health assessment.
+The requirements are complex, see one of our trained experts for a travel health assessment.
 Yellow Fever, although rare is often a fatal illness.
 Vaccination, will confer immunity for life.

 It is a live vaccination and cannot be routinely administered to travellers who are immunocompromised, unless the benefit outweighs the risks

 Polio is caused by a virus found in your gastrointestinal system, which spreads via an oral-faecal mechanism often generally because of poor hygiene.